If you are trying to figure out how much you should charge for your microschool’s tuition, you are in the right place.

 Currently, Triumph’s tuition rate is $11K.
 However, none of my students actually pay that amount.
 The reason is twofold:

-- I write for grants and I do fundraise (you can fundraise with a for-profit too).
+1. I write grants and I fundraise (you can fundraise with a for-profit too; however, it’s not tax-deductible).

 No matter where the money is coming from, this is the amount I need to keep the doors open based on a group of 5 to 10 students.